shenmishajing/linux-0.11-lab/README.md

 ### Hack Linux 0.11 on Linux

+    $ cd src/
     $ make help		// get help
     $ make  		// compile
     $ make boot-hd	// boot it on qemu with hard disk image
-    $ make boot-hd G=0 // Use curses based terminal instead of graphics, friendly for ssh login
+    $ make boot-hd G=0 // Use curses based terminal instead of graphics, friendly for ssh login, exit with 'ESC+2'
     $ QEMU_PREBUILT=0 make boot-hd // Don't use prebuilt qemu. latest qemu only boot with hd rootfs

     $ make switch                // switch to another emulator, between qemu and bochs